nmjmdr/jobber/README.md

 # Jobber

 Jobber is a job queue service implemented using GO and Redis.
+Its scalable and resilient.
+Each component can be horizontally scalled.
+It can recover jobs from workers who fail to execute a job and assign them to other workers.

 ## Version 2.0 of Walrus
 _Jobber is the version 2 of Walrus project (https://github.com/nmjmdr/walrus)_